xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/index.md

 redirect_from:
   - /modules/multi-vendor/multi-vendor_vendor_experience/index.html
 ---
-A marketplace vendor in a Multivendor based store is responsible for the Vendor Area configuration and maintenance depending on the mode the “Multi-vendor” addon is configured to work in.
-The multivendor mode can be set either to "Warehouse" or "Separate shops for vendors" depending on the choice of a store administrator.
-The mode defines the way the delivery options are configured and maintained in the store.
-It also affects the way the orders are placed and processed further.

-Regardless of the mode, a marketplace vendor in a Multivendor based store is responsible for managing their profile, populating the marketplace with products and assigning tax classes to them, configuring shippings and coupons and discounts.
+In this section, you will find instructions for using the features and functions of a Multivendor X-Cart store as a vendor.

 {% note info %}
-In this manual, by “vendor” we mean a marketplace vedor/seller/merchant or an agent acting on their behalf and represented by an X-Cart store user with the access level “Administrator” and the role “Vendor”.
+By “vendor” we mean a marketplace vedor/seller/merchant or an agent acting on their behalf and represented by an X-Cart store user with the access level “Administrator” and the role “Vendor”.
 Vendors are allowed to log in to the store's back end, but have access only to a limited set of features (This is called a "Vendor area").
 {% endnote %}

+A vendor is responsible for their part of store configuration and maintenance which they work on via the so-called "Vendor area".
+The scope of features and functions available to them depends on the Multivendor mode enabled for the store by the administrator.

 _In this section:_